mieweb/docs/content/functions/system-administration/interfaces/patient-education-interface.md

 *Note:*

-If you are doing Meaningful Use, you would **not** want to change this setting to store as doc.type WCPATED because WCPATED is looked at in meaningful use measures/calculations and could skew that data.
+If providers are enrolled in quality measures regarding patient education, you would **not** want to change this setting to store as doc.type WCPATED because WCPATED is used in the measures/calculations and could skew that data.

 ![](../patient-education-interface.assets/65aa294d48f757f0e2f1e7846880441f.png)

 That doc.type should be specified to show in a specific chart tab.
-You can go to that chart tab to find the uploaded WebMD Ignite Patient Education and the subject line contains which education material it is.
+You can go to that chart tab to find the uploaded WebMD Ignite/Healthwise Patient Education and the subject line contains which education material it is.
 This stores as a PDF file type for accessing.

 ## Learning Management System